bigraph-toolkit-suite/bigraphs.bdsl-core-elements/README.md

 This dependency includes the Ecore metamodels of bigraphs that is used by the Xtext-based BDSL grammar to represent bigraphical structures.

-To update the submodule (i.e., the Bigraph Ecore Metamodel) later at any time to the latest version, run the following command:
+To update the submodule (i.e., the Bigraph Ecore Metamodel) later at any time to the latest tagged version, run the following command:
 ```shell
 git submodule update --recursive --remote
 ```